Fuzzy Difference-in-Discontinuities: Identification Theory and Application to the Affordable Care Act: Theory: Identifying and Estimating a Policy Effect in the Presence of Confounding Policies

-In Assumption 3, the confounding policy must have the same effect before and after the ACA.
-This assumption can be tested by investigating the treatment effect of several consecutive periods with only one treatment at the cutoff or by comparing the states that did not receive the treatment before and after the treatment period.
+In Assumption 3, the confounding policy must have the same effect before and after the treatment of interest.
+This assumption can be tested by investigating the treatment effect of several consecutive periods with only one treatment at the cutoff or by comparing the groups that did not receive the treatment before and after the treatment period.

 \textbf{Assumption 4.} (i) The limits $O^+=\lim_{x\rightarrow t^+}E[O_{ic}|X_{ic}=x]$, $O^-=\lim_{x\rightarrow t^-}E[O_{ic}|X_{ic}=x]$, $M^+=\lim_{x\rightarrow t^+}E[M_{ic}|X_{ic}=x]$, $M^-=\lim_{x\rightarrow t^-}E[M_{ic}|X_{ic}=x]$, $T^+=\lim_{x\rightarrow t^+}E[T_{ic}|X_{ic}=x]$ and $T^-=\lim_{x\rightarrow t^-}E[T_{ic}|X_{ic}=x]$ exist\\ (ii) $O^+\neq O^{-}$, $M^+\neq M^{-}$ and $T^+\neq T^-$.